Biziebrain/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change group changes the group owner
-14-change the owner to vincent and the group owner to staff 15-changes the owner and group owner respectively
+14-change the owner to vincent and the group owner to staff 15-changes the owner and group owner respectively 102-chages the owner changes the owner of the file